go-gandi/terraform-provider-gandi/docs/resources/dnssec_key.md

 * `digest` - Digest of the added key.
 * `digest_type` - Type of digest.
 * `keytag` - The keytag assigned by the server.

+## Import

+Existing keys can be imported by running:

+`terraform import gandi_dnssec_key.my_key example.com/<id>`, where the key ID is a UUID that can be found through querying the [Gandi API](https://api.gandi.net/docs/domains/#get-v5-domain-domains-domain-dnskeys)